V. P. Menon

 He played a vital role in India's partition and political integration.
 Later in his life, he became a member of the free-market–oriented Swatantra Party.
+He was a member of the Imperial Secretariat Service.

 Early life and career

-The son of a school headmaster Chunangad Shankara Menon, in Kerala, Menon worked as a railway stoker, coal miner and Bangalore tobacco company clerk.
-Menon joined the Provincial Civil Service (PCS) in 1914.
-He served as Assistant Secretary to the Government of India in the Reforms Office from 1933 to 1934.
+The son of a school headmaster Chunangad Shankara Menon, in Kerala, Pangunni Menon worked as a railway stoker, coal miner and Bangalore tobacco company clerk.
+He dropped out of formal education and never earned high school diploma or a college degree.

+Menon joined the Imperial Secretariat Service and served as Superintendent in the Reforms Office with effect from 15th May 1930.
+He later served as Assistant Secretary to the Government of India in the Reforms Office from 1933 to 1934.
 He later served as Under Secretary from 1934 to 1935, Deputy Secretary from 1935 to 1940, Joint secretary to the Government of India from 1941 to 1942.
-By working assiduously, Menon rose through the ranks to become the highest serving Indian officer in British India.
+By working assiduously, encouraged by Edwin Montagu, Menon rose through the ranks to become the highest serving Indian officer in British India.

 Menon served as Joint Secretary to the Simla Conference in June 1945.
 In 1946, he was appointed Political Reforms Commissioner to the British Viceroy.